-Any staff member may recommend to the Warden the approval of an inmate for a lump sum award of Extra Good Time.
-Such recommendations must be for an exceptional act or service that is not a part of a regularly assigned duty.
-The Warden may make lump sum awards of Extra Good Time of not more than thirty (30) days.
-If the recommendation is for more than thirty days, and the Warden agrees, the Warden will refer the recommendation to the Regional Director, who may approve the award.
+Any staff member may recommend to the Warden the approval of an inmate for a lump sum award of extra good time.
+Such recommendations must be for an exceptional act or service that is not a part of regularly assigned duty.
+The Warden may make lump sum awards of extra good time of not more than thirty (30) days.
+If the recommendation is for more than 30 days, and the Warden agrees, the Warden will refer the recommendation to the Regional Director, who may approve the award.